 Retouching on a separate layer

-Clone Stamp, Healing Brush, and Spot Healing Brush tools let you retouch nondestructively on a separate layer.
+Clone Stamp, Healing Brush, Spot Healing Brush, Content-Aware Patch, and Content-Aware Move tools let you retouch nondestructively on a separate layer.
 Be sure to select Sample All Layers from the options bar (select Ignore Adjustment Layers to ensure that adjustment layers won’t affect the separate layer twice).
 You can discard unsatisfactory retouching, if necessary.

 Editing in Camera Raw